 - Garnish: 1 cup gummy worms (or gummy bugs, spooky hard candy eyes)

-- Add the ginger ale or club soda, grenadine, and creepy candy just before serving.
+Add the ginger ale or club soda, grenadine, and creepy candy just before the party starts.

 - Add fresh fruit to the punch.
 Sliced strawberries, peaches, kiwi, or a handful of fresh blueberries and raspberries are all fun options.
 The bigger variety of fruit, the better because it looks like a witch's brew.
 The fruits can also be frozen into ice cubes.